 So I am left with the conclusion that science does not prove my arguments, but at the same time science does not currently offer an acceptable alternative possibility.
 I believe that there is nothing in current scientific knowledge that contradicts my conclusion that for human life to have "meaning and value", in any realistic sense of those words, there must be a non-physical life after death, or some existential meaning which is perhaps beyond human ability to recognize and understand.

 I have considered the major possibilities, including the possibility of existential meaning in a purely physical life.
 I have concluded that if there is no non-physical life after death, on the date of my physical death my physical consciousness will be consumed by "nothing", and I will have no past, present, or future.
 I think I am right, I think I would no longer exist if there is no non-physical life after death, yet no matter how strongly I believe I am right, I may be wrong.
 Physical life without life after death may have existential meaning.
+If I am right and life without life after death does not have existential meaning, that does not necessarily mean that life has no meaning.
 I strongly believe that we do in fact have a non-physical consciousness which survives physical death, we discuss this possibility in both of our books.

 The very nature of the questions we have been asking, argues against the possibility of finding definitive answers.
 We may never be able to objectively verify if physical events persist forever in spacetime, or if they are transitory links in an ever-changing sequential chain of events.
 Since we do not know what the quest for quantum gravity and for a unified field theory will tell us about spacetime, we cannot be certain what the answers to our questions are.
 Unless and until physicists understand spacetime, you will have to decide for yourself what to believe.